enygma/expose/docs/index.rst

 Expose requires:

 * PHP 5.3

-* MongoDB support
-* A MongoDB server to write to
+Additionally, the default for queue and logging support is a MongoDB database (so you'd need Mongo support if you want to use that) but both the Queue handler and Logging can be overwritten with your choice of adapters.

 The Mongo instance is used for two things - to write out the logging for the tool and, optionally, for use with the offline processing via the queue.

 Sample Code
 ==================